m00qek/utest/docs/reference/mock-api.md

 **Returns:** proxy object.

 Installs persistent global state for the named module and returns a proxy.
-When a shim is active for that module, code that imported the real module via `import * as mod from 'name'` transparently routes through the same mock engine, making the global state visible to production code under test.
+When a shim is active for that module, code that loads the module via `import * as mod from 'name'` or via `require('name')` transparently routes through the same mock engine, making the global state visible to production code under test.

 Global state is independent of scoped layers. `mock.inject` layers shadow global state but do not erase it; the global state becomes visible again when all layers are popped.